 - Courses numbered 5000 through 5999: Introductory graduate or first year graduate courses, always cross-listed to a 3000 or 4000- level course of the same number (e.g. 4256/5256).
-There are no stand-alone 5000-level courses.
 The 3000 or 4000 level course number is taken by undergraduates, and the 5000-level course number is taken by graduate students.
-In all 3000/5000 and 4000/5000 courses, greater academic achievement, both qualitative and quantitative, is expected of those receiving graduate credit (those in the 5000-level course) than those receiving undergraduate credit (those in the 3000 or 4000- level course).
+In all 3000/5000 and 4000/5000 courses, greater academic achievement, both qualitative and quantitative, is expected of those receiving graduate credit (those in the 5000-level course) than those receiving undergraduate credit (those in the 5000-level course).
 All courses cross-listed to the 5000-level must include the prerequisite, "junior standing."
 If consent of instructor is also required, the prerequisite must read "junior standing and consent of instructor." - Courses numbered 6000 through 6999: Upper level graduate courses.
 Not for undergraduates. - Courses numbered 7000 through 7999: Doctoral-level courses.